17 Tips To Prepare Your Online Store For Holiday Sales

 Update your prices in the online store at midnight sharp.
 That way you won't lose buyers who actively monitor discounts and buy right at the start of the promotion, making sure that all your products are in stock and ready to go.

 On Black Friday, potential shoppers prefer those who respond quickly to their questions via messengers, email, phone, and social media.
-Involve more people from the team to communicate with customers so you don’t miss out on customers.
+Involve more people from the team to communicate with customers so you don't miss out on customers.
+If you're on a tight budget, AI assistants and chatbots can be a great help.

 Hide the countdown bar, replace images about the upcoming Black Friday sale with new ones announcing the start of the sale.
 If a promotional item is out of stock, quickly replace it with another.
 If your delivery drivers can't keep up with the flow of orders, then remove that delivery option and tell your buyers about the self-pickup option.